Justin2092/Network-Security-Groups-NSGs-and-Inspecting-Traffic-Between-Azure-Virtual-Machines/README.md

 <img src="https://imgur.com/hpQ8Peg.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 In the image above an inbound security rule is being added to deny any incoming ICMP ping to VM2.
-Essentinally a firewall is being created in Azure for VM2, to deny incoming ping.
+Essentinally a firewall is being created in Azure for the VM2 network security group, to deny incoming ping.
 </p>
 <br />